As promised, I have another Nigella inspired recipe and this one is REAL simple to make.

 Wear an apron!

-Take pics of your chocolate child, I should of taken a pic of the first slice also but didn’t get that far
+Take pics of your chocolate child, I should have taken a pic of the first slice also but didn’t get that far